betesh/fresh-auth/README.md

 #### Fresh::Auth::Authentication

 This module authenticates you with Freshbooks, storing the authentication in an array called `session`.
 This integrates seamlessly with Ruby on Rails' controller environment.
 If you're using some framework other than Ruby on Rails, make sure to define session in your class before including the Authentication module.
-This isn't recommended because your class will also need to define another object called `params` and implement a `redirect_to` method.
+This isn't recommended because your class will also need to define other objects called `params` and `request` and implement a `redirect_to` method.
 It gets complicated.
 Better leave it to Rails to handle this for you.

 The only public function of this module is AuthenticateWithFreshbooks.